Search RFC: |

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

 This being an April issue of Popular Electronics magazine, I am not sure whether this is an April Fools gag article of the real McCoy.
 The Iron Curtain was in full force, the Cuban Missile Crisis was a mere five years earlier and the Gary Powers U-2 incident just seven years hence, so anything related to the USSR (aka Soviet Union) was considered mysterious and possibly nefarious.
 Seeing Ruskie text was a real attention-getter.
-The article entitled "НЕОБЫЧНАЯ ТЕЛЕВИДЕНИЕ АНТЕННА" reportedly appeared in the April 1966 issue of the Soviet Union's "Radio" magazine (still in print).
+The article titled "НЕОБЫЧНАЯ ТЕЛЕВИДЕНИЕ АНТЕННА" reportedly appeared in the April 1966 issue of the Soviet Union's "Radio" magazine (still in print).
 I did a search for it and could find the March and June 1966 issues, but not April.
 BTW, if you plug the Russian text into the Duck Duck Go translator, it does indeed come back with "Unusual TV Antenna," just as author Joseph Zelle claimed in 1966.
 Now, as to whether the article's claim is legit or not, I can't say.

 An Unusual TV Antenna